-Caregiving can slowly become a reality as a loved one ages, or it can be a sudden change resulting from an accident, new diagnosis, or hospitalization.
+Caregiving can slowly become a reality as a loved one ages, or it can be a sudden change resulting from an accident, a new diagnosis or a hospitalization.
 Regardless of your individual situation, it is crucial to understand that the nature of providing care for someone can change in an instant.
-For this reason, it is especially important to approach your myriad tasks in an organized fashion.
-Should anything change, you will have a plan of action to build off of and a list of available resources ready to help you meet new and emerging needs.
+For this reason, it is especially important to approach caregiving in an organized fashion.
+Should anything change, you will have a plan of action to build off and a list of available resources ready to help you meet new and emerging needs.

-A care plan can be a casual organization tool, an informal or verbal agreement with a loved one, or a formal contract used to coordinate payment for care services.
+An elder care plan can be an organizational tool, an informal or verbal agreement with a loved one, or a formal contract used to coordinate payment for care services.
 Plans can vary from daily to-do lists to detailed weekly accounts of amounts and types of care provided.
 The following steps can help you create your very first care plan or reevaluate your current approach to caregiving.

 The next step revolves around two central questions: